-In order to receive information from the environment we are equipped with sense organs e.g. eye, ear, nose.
-Each sense organ is part of a sensory system which receives sensory inputs and transmits sensory information to the brain.
+To receive information from the environment, we are equipped with sense organs, e.g., the eye, ear, and nose.
+Each sense organ is part of a sensory system that receives sensory inputs and transmits sensory information to the brain.

-A particular problem for psychologists is to explain the process by which the physical energy received by sense organs forms the basis of perceptual experience.
-Sensory inputs are somehow converted into perceptions of desks and computers, flowers and buildings, cars and planes; into sights, sounds, smells, taste and touch experiences.
+A particular problem for psychologists is explaining how the physical energy received by sense organs forms the basis of perceptual experience.
+Sensory inputs are somehow converted into perceptions of desks and computers, flowers and buildings, cars and planes, into sights, sounds, smells, tastes, and touch experiences.

-A major theoretical issue on which psychologists are divided is the extent to which perception relies directly on the information present in the stimulus.
-Some argue that perceptual processes are not direct, but depend on the perceiver's expectations and previous knowledge as well as the information available in the stimulus itself.
+A major theoretical issue on which psychologists are divided is the extent to which perception relies directly on the information present in the environment.
+Some argue that perceptual processes are not direct but depend on the perceiver’s expectations and previous knowledge as well as the information available in the stimulus itself.

 Psychologists distinguish between two types of processes in perception: bottom-up processing and top-down processing.

-Bottom-up processing is also known as data-driven processing, because perception begins with the stimulus itself.
-Processing is carried out in one direction from the retina to the visual cortex, with each successive stage in the visual pathway carrying out ever more complex analysis of the input.
+Bottom-up processing is also known as data-driven processing because perception begins with the stimulus itself.
+Processing is carried out in one direction from the retina to the visual cortex, with each successive stage in the visual pathway carrying out an ever more complex analysis of the input.

 Top-down processing refers to the use of contextual information in pattern recognition.
-For example, understanding difficult handwriting is easier when reading complete sentences than when reading single and isolated words.
-This is because the meaning of the surrounding words provide a context to aid understanding.
+For example, understanding difficult handwriting is easier when reading complete sentences than reading single and isolated words.
+This is because the meaning of the surrounding words provides a context to aid understanding.

-Psychologist Richard Gregory argued that perception is a constructive process which relies on top-down processing.
-For Gregory (1970) perception is a hypothesis.
+Psychologist Richard Gregory (1970) argued that perception is a constructive process that relies on top-down processing.

 Gregory argued that this object appears to flip between orientations because the brain develops two equally plausible hypotheses and is unable to decide between them.